Chocolate-cake-filled-with-strawberries-and-cream

 1. Check what’s scheduled

-This is why some companies were still promoting holidays and luggage sets just before the lockdowns started.
+This is why some companies were still promoting holidays and luggage sets when the lockdowns started.

 If you’re scheduling ahead, don’t lose sight of what your putting out there.
 Make it part of your routine to check your scheduled content and give yourself enough time to re-evaluate/rewrite it if you need to.